- ์กํ ์ฑ ๋ฐ๋ฌผ๊ด

 Source: KBS

-Buno-ri Fortress
+Buno-ri Dondae

 Located at the end of a mountain ridge that protrudes from the back mountain to the coast,